Lamb Shank & Barley Soup

 1 litre beef stock

 Not difficult at all, but allow a little time.

 Soak pearl barley overnight in three times its volume in water, or cook as per packet instructions as an alternative.

 Heat 2 tablespoons of oil in a large non stick saucepan and brown the lamb shanks on all sides.
 Remove and set aside on absorbent paper.

-Add the chopped onion to the pan, along with garlic, carrots, parsnip, leek and celery.
+Add the chopped onion to the pan, along with garlic, carrots, parsnip, potatoes, leek and celery.
 Cook for 10 minutes or until lightly browned and softened.

 Strain the pearl barley, and rinse and strain three more times to cleanse.